 Transfer of Credit

 The University will award credit hours for courses from other accredited institutions when the student has made a satisfactory grade (a C or its equivalent) and when a similar course is offered by the University.
-If a passing grade of D is earned, the University will grant credit for the course but no credit hours will be awarded.
+If a passing grade of D is earned, the University will grant credit for the course but no hours will be awarded.
 If no passing grade is earned, no credit or hours will be granted.
-Students should expect difficulty in transferring professional courses and courses from nonaccredited institutions (including foreign institutions).
-The Office of Undergraduate Admissions may grant credit from foreign institutions to entering transfer students if the student provides an evaluation conducted by a professional evaluation service.
+In most cases, professional courses and courses taken from nonaccredited institutions (including foreign institutions) will not transfer.
+The Office of Undergraduate Admissions may grant credit from foreign institutions to entering transfer students when the student provides an evaluation conducted by a professional evaluation service found on this website, www.naces.org.
 For other institutions, the courses must be approved through the appropriate departments at this University, and the departments will determine if the course(s) may be applied toward requirements for the degree.